CoreMedia/coremedia-social-hub/README.md

 # CoreMedia Social Media Hub

-The Social Media Hub allows to integrate various social networks into the CoreMedia Studio.
+The Social Media Hub allows users to integrate various social networks into the CoreMedia Studio.
-It provides a separate tab that shows different social network feeds and messages that have been scheduled for publishing.
+It provides a separate tab that shows the different social network feeds and messages that have been scheduled for publishing.

 The Social Media Hub is implemented as a Blueprint extension.

-We usually only work on the latest CoreMedia version, so the latest version of the documentation and demo content may be on the latest version branch.
+Since we usually only work on the latest CoreMedia version, the latest version of the documentation and demo content may be on the latest version branch.

 ### Documentation & Tutorial